mhakman/osx-cocoa-odbc/readme.markdown

 the files in either your project directory or in '/System/Library/frameworks/ depending where you copied them.

-Select 'Frameworks' in your project Project Navigator.
+Select 'Frameworks' in your Project Navigator.
 Add file 'CoreData.framework' from /System/Library/Frameworks.
 Uncheck 'Copy items to destination...'.

 If you copied Odbc.framework to your project directory then